KameshLeVI/Advanced-C-Lab-Manual/module 11.md

-# EXP NO:11A  PROGRAM TO CREATE A FUNCTION TO FIND THE GREATEST NUMBER
+# EXP NO: 5A  PROGRAM TO CREATE A FUNCTION TO FIND THE GREATEST NUMBER
 #  Aim:
 To write a C program to create a function to find the greatest number